How to play with your cat: games and toys for indoor cats

 The best cat toys either mimic prey or simulate a hunt.
 Consider adding the following interactive cat toys to your collection:

 Frequently adorned with feathers, strings, bells, and various small stuffed creatures, wand toys make it easy to engage with your cat.
-Burch’s favorites include Da Bird, Neko Flies, and Cat Dancer.
+Burch’s favourites include Da Bird, Neko Flies, and Cat Dancer.

 A classic cat tease, laser pointers can provide an intense chase.
 “Laser pointers are excellent tools to help engage your cat in predatory attacks while bringing up the heart rate for a good bout of exercise,” says Burch.